Chapter 21:

 “One.”

-She set the rifle down and tied it to her pack.
-Pulling the Mossberg 590 shotgun from her back she slung it over her shoulder along with the bag before heading downstairs, grabbing one of the makeshift grenades she had made and lighting the napalm-like wick she had crafted for it.
-Pausing for a moment she casually lobbed the grenade out the window.
+After that the group had moved in to close to the building for it to be useful and so she tied the rifle to her pack.
+Pulling the Mossberg 590 shotgun from her pack she slung it over her shoulder along with the bag before rushing downstairs instinctively taking two at a time, grabbing one of the makeshift grenades she had made and lighting the napalm-like wick she had crafted for it.
+Pausing for a moment she lobbed the grenade almost casually out the window.

-A moment later was the sound of a small explosion followed by screams of panic and pain.
+A moment later was the sound of a small explosion followed by screams more of panic than pain, but it was enough.

-She heard them breach the front door as she moved down the flight of stairs to the second floor of the four story walk-up.
-And a moment later the sound of gunfire near the back door, followed by the booming sound of the claymore she had placed there being tripped.
+She heard them breach the front door while moving down the flight of stairs to the second floor of the four story walk-up.
+A moment later the sound of gunfire near the back door, instantly followed by the booming sound of the claymore she had placed there being tripped.

-“Two,” she counted quietly while reaching up and setting fire to the gel she made.
-It caught near instantly as a pair of individuals with guns fired at her, barely missing as she ducked behind the corner.
+“Three,” she counted quietly while reaching up and setting fire to the gel she had placed there.
+It caught fire near instantly as a pair of individuals with guns fired at her, barely missing as she ducked behind the corner as more splintered wood exploded off the doorframe.
 They rushed upwards only to have the flaming gel rain down upon them, both letting out shrieks of surprise and pain.

 Pulling her Beretta from its holster she fired two quick shots into the chest of the men near the top, hey collapsed dead.
 One she pulled forward letting his body slowly catch fire before kicking it down the stairs to the shrieks of the others.